qinyizhou2023/qinyizhou2023.github.io/_pages/about.md

 - How can we design systems/theory to better support human creativity via human-AI co-creation.

 📫 Get in Touch:
-I'm always interested in collaborating with researchers who are good at AI, phycology.
+I'm always interested in collaborating with researchers who are good at AI, Psychology.
 Please feel free to reach out via [email](mailto:qinyizhou@tsinghua.edu.cn).

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.